petrukhnov/map-game/README.md

 TODO illustration for various lines

 Throw d6, draw transportation lined based on dice result and bonuses that colony may contain.
 E.g. 2 solar arrays connected and player roll 5, so he could build 7 (5+2) cables, or 2.5 (5/2) cm rails, etc.

 Player could build:

 * Railway (black).
 Divide dice result by 2.
 Draw 2 parallel lines for result value.
 * Power cables (red).
 * Water pipes (blue).
 * Optical fibre (green).
 * Bridges (black), Require dice result 3+.
-Internal length is max 1 cm.
-External - 2cm.
+Internal length is max 0.9 cm.
+External - 1.5 cm.
 Width 2mm outside crossing line.
 Bridge could cross only 1 line, except case, when multiple lines are closer than 0.5 cm to each other.
 TODO: bridge illustration
 * Hub.
 If original roll was 6, player could attempt to roll again.
 If 6, he could build hub in any place that directly connected to colony by rails.
 If <6, then he skip his turn.